mudith-nahata/Encoding-Numerical-Data/README.md

  **Types of Techniques of Encoding Numerical data**

- --> We have to techniques to converts numerical data to categorical data
+ --> We have two techniques to converts numerical data to categorical data

                           1) Discretization(Binning)